nonrice/discord-auto-message/README.md

-# discord-bot
+# Discord Auto Message
-A simple script letting users repeatedly send a message in a Discord channel.
+A crude script letting users repeatedly send a message in a Discord channel, complete with variable random sleep times to appear more humanly.